evilmonkeyinc/jsonpath/README.md

 ### Query

-Will compile a JSONPath query and will query the supplied JSON data in `map[string]interface{}` format.
+Will compile a JSONPath query and will query the supplied JSON data in any various formats.

-This function is supplied to help support custom JSON parsing other than the standard `encoding/json` package.
+The parser can support querying struct types, and will use the `json` tags for struct fields if they are present, if not it will use the names as they appear in the golang code.

 ### QueryString

 Will compile a JSONPath query and will query the supplied JSON data.

-The JSON data will be unmarshaled to a queryable format using the standard `encoding/json` package.

-### QueryObject

-Will compile a JSONPath query and will query the supplied JSON data in `interface{}` format.

-The JSON data will be marshaled/unmarshaled to a queryable format using the standard `encoding/json` package.
+QueryString can support a JSON array or object strings, and will unmarshal them to `[]interface{}` or `map[string]interface{}` using the standard `encoding/json` package unmarshal functions.

 ## Types